canonical/lxd/doc/reference/devices_proxy.md

 Proxy devices allow forwarding network connections between host and instance.
 This method makes it possible to forward traffic hitting one of the host's addresses to an address inside the instance, or to do the reverse and have an address in the instance connect through the host.

+In {ref}`devices-proxy-nat-mode`, a proxy device can be used for TCP and UDP proxying.
+In non-NAT mode, you can also proxy traffic between Unix sockets (which can be useful to, for example, forward graphical GUI or audio traffic from the container to the host system) or even across protocols (for example, you can have a TCP listener on the host system and forward its traffic to a Unix socket inside a container).

 The supported connection types are: